 - If you have a list of related items, make them a list.

 - If you use tabs, make sure a screen reader user knows they are tabs, not just links or clickable elements.

 - If you use menus of any kind, ensure they are labeled clearly and that a screen reader user can navigate them.
 In addition, screen magnifier users have to move the mouse in order to change what part of the screen has focus, so they can have difficulty navigating menus that expand or collapse based on mouse hovering.

 - For more details on organizing a page, read the article Basic Structure

 There is a delicate balance between being innovative or creative in order to improve a user’s experience, and keeping the experience familiar so a user knows what to do with a minimal amount of exploration and learning.
 Creativity and innovation have the potential to give us a better way to complete a task, a more efficient way to do something, or a new way to approach problems, however, it is imperative to make sure the new way is worth the cognitive load the user will have to expend to adjust to the new way.
-Here is an example of a screen reader user not finding what she expects in a search (https://www.youtube.com/watch?v=PPhN-Lrhr4I) and thus not being successful and ultimately not purchasing anything from the company.
+Here is an example of a screen reader user trying to use a problematic search and eventually not purchasing anything from the company.

 When you introduce a novel way of presenting digital information, use familiar tools as much as possible to help people figure out new elements.
 Remember, the more users can figure out for themselves, the less you have to do to support them.
 If they only have to make a little leap across a stream, they are much more likely to do it, versus if they have to jump a motorcycle over the Grand Canyon.